rhoffsch42/DualUniverse-public/README.md

+# Cam
+A camera object for 3d projection

 # Industries managment
 A simple script to manage a rack of industries, only a programming board is required.
 It handles every commands and has an automatic mode.

 ![indus](https://i.imgur.com/c2tez4w.png)

+# Location
+Locations/waypoints/bookmarks manager.
+Organize your bookmarks as if you had folders.

 # Locations HUD
 A customizable HUD allowing to display different locations on screen like planets, moons, bases, or whatever you want.